gradio-app/sambanova-gradio/README.md

 # Basic Usage

-Just like if you were to use the `sambanova` client, you should first save your sambanova API token to this environment variable:
+Just like if you were to use the `sambanova` API, you should first save your sambanova API token to this environment variable:

 ```
 export sambanova_API_TOKEN=<your token>